 The Land Use and Housing Plan includes recommendations for land development and conservation policies in various areas.
 The main tool that Archbald has available to carry out these policies is through its zoning ordinance.
 An aerial photo is included on the following page.
-The Existing Land Uses Map is included in the Appendix.
+The Existing Land Uses Map and a map showing existing zoning as of 2022 are included on the following pages.
+A new zoning map is proposed for adoption in May 2023.